cdig/cd-module/README.md

 Here's how you'd upgrade a v1 module to v2.
 These commands will rewrite a number of files in your module, so be prepared for breaking changes.
 Have a backup, and test your upgraded module.

 1. Open the Terminal, and `cd` into your module folder
-2. Copy this entire block, including the empty space after the `# DONE`
+2. Copy this entire block, including the empty space after at the end.

     ```bash
     curl -f https://raw.githubusercontent.com/cdig/cd-module-template/v2/dist/package.json > package.json